emarcey/cicerone/glossary/styles.md

 			* honey; rhubarb; toast; spice; oak
 		* blend depends on vision and palate of blender
 			* aim is to create balanced harmonious product
-			* every batch isn't identica, but most blenders have a house character
+			* no 2 batches are identical, but most blenders have a house character
 	* once bottled, stored for a few months to a year
 		* referment -> new flavors -> **rising carbonation**
 		* may be enjoyed for many years (as much as 2 decades!)